eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 ---
-title: Acknowledgements
+title: Acknowledgements / Quality of Service
-keywords: acks, acknowledgement, acknowledgements, qos, at least once
+keywords: acks, acknowledgement, acknowledgements, qos, at least once, delivery, guarantee
 tags: [model]
 permalink: basic-acknowledgements.html
 ---

-{% include callout.html content="Available since Ditto **1.1.0**" type="primary" %}

 Acknowledgements are a concept in Ditto used to signal that an [event](basic-signals-event.html) was successfully received/processed by either an internal Ditto functionality or an external subscriber of that event.